awsdocs/amazon-ecr-user-guide/doc_source/repository-info.md

 + Whether an image is tagged
 + The tags for the image
 + The SHA digest for the images
-+ The size of the images in MiB
++ The size of the images in MB
 + When the image was pushed to the repository

 **Note**